root-project/root/tree/ntuple/v7/doc/README.md

 The physical layout changes slightly from big endian to little endian so that it matches the in-memory layout on most modern architectures.
-Combined with a clear separation of offset/index data and payload data for collections, uncompressed RForest data can be directly mapped to memory without further copies.
+Combined with a clear separation of offset/index data and payload data for collections, uncompressed RNTuple data can be directly mapped to memory without further copies.

 Goals
 -----

-RForest shall investigate improvements of the TTree I/O in the following ways
+RNTuple shall investigate improvements of the TTree I/O in the following ways

 1. More speed
    * Improve mapping to vectorized and parallel hardware